rokath/trice/docs/TriceV1.0Specification.md

     ```

     - If the code is copied inside the same file, the first occurrence after the copy stays unchanged and the following are modified.
-    - If the code is copied to other files only, one first occurrence stays unchanged.
-In which file is not defined.
+    - If the code is copied to other files only, the copies get new IDs.
   - Previously updated (patched) user code copied and modified:

     ```C